|

 growing in, which you may not want to chew on.

-Ironically, the invading Mongols used to plant Calamus in
+Ironically, the invading Mongols used to plant calamus

-any source of water they intended to drink from, believing
+in any source of water they intended to drink from,

-it would purify the water in which it grew.
-This act gave
+believing it would purify the water in which it grew.

-rise to one of its common folk names, “Mongolian Poison”…
+This act gave rise to one of its old folk names,

 There are many